Facilitating Reflective Practice Groups for Creative Practitioners (3-day training)

 Reflective Practice can support wellbeing and vitality across the helping professions.
-Research suggests that artists and creative practitioners may be at increased risk of burnout and overwhlem.
-They regularly find themselves in contexts of moral and ethical ambiguity; and while rewarding and meaningful, navigating a freelance career as a creative can also be precarious, isolating and exhausting.
+Research suggests that artists and creative practitioners may be at increased risk of burnout and overwhelm.
+They regularly find themselves in contexts of moral and ethical ambiguity; and while rewarding and meaningful, navigating a career as a creative can also be precarious, isolating and exhausting.

 Day 1: